 As a result of the financial crisis, a number of shortcomings were identified in the way public authorities responded to failing banks.
 Whilst the substantial injection of public money prevented a major bank failure in the EU, it resulted in considerable strains on public finances and with taxpayer funded bail-outs.
 The BRRD came into force on 2 July 2014 and was born out of the need to ensure that in the future, authorities will be equipped with the necessary instruments to make a decisive intervention at a very early stage before the bank starts to fail.
-A credible and comprehensive recovery and resolution framework is critical not only to prevent future financial crises and cross-border contagion, but also to ensure long term stability of the financial system.
+A credible and comprehensive recovery and resolution framework is critical not only to prevent future financial crises and cross-border contagion, but

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.